 As we become more connected to each other online, so too does the need to keep in touch with our loved ones while we travel (and that includes our pet family, too).
 Many kennels are now offering live streaming services for their boarding clients via webcams that can be used in browsers or through dedicated phone apps.
 These services have not only added extra income to their businesses but have also added brand loyalty to their customer base thanks to the peace-of-mind pet owners feel knowing they can check in on their furry friend while away.

-While it may seem like an easy service to implement, there are a few considerations any kennel owner should be aware of before adding kennel cameras.
-Here are a few tips and ideas to keep in mind before investing in webcams for commercial kennels:
+While it may seem like an easy service to implement, there are a few considerations any kennel owner should be aware of before making that decision.
+Here are a few tips and ideas to keep in mind:

 Things to Consider When Adding Webcams to Pet Boarding Services